In this article

-Best less expensive iPad keyboard case
+Best (less expensive) iPad keyboard case

 Best heavy-duty iPad case

-Canvas and plastic with front and back covers and edge protection | Cover folds into a stand | Includes a stylus holder | Magnetic flap closure
+Material and protection: Canvas and plastic with front and back covers and edge protection | Design and function: Self-folding stand, stylus holder, magnetic flap closure | Weight: 0.36 pounds

 Illustrator Maggie Stephenson recommends the Targus VersaVu iPad case for its security and reliability.
 “The exterior is non-slip and has a comfortable and cool feel that you’ll appreciate if you have to hold your iPad for a long period of time,” she says.
 She also likes that the case accommodates the Apple Pencil really well, helping it to stay attached to the iPad’s magnetic smart connector.
 “I use my iPad every day for hours at a time and have found this case to be the most robust, but also the most comfortable one around,” she says.
 The Targus can stand up your iPad in either landscape or portrait modes.